Are you thinking about homeschooling this year? Check out this list of must-have school supplies for new homeschoolers!

-The oldest will be delving into 9th grade curriculum in a few weeks, while the other two are starting 7th and 3rd grades.
+The oldest just graduated in June, while the other two are starting 11th and 7th grades.
 I have absolutely no idea where the time has gone.

 As I was prepping for this school year, I started making a list of the school supplies that we have to replenish.